On the Effectiveness and Generalization of Race Representations for Debiasing High-Stakes Decisions: Learned Representations Enable Effective Debiasing

 \subsection{Finding the Race Subspace}

-The key intuition of causal abstraction is to search for a mapping between neural representations and a causal model.
-If successful, interventions on the neural representations achieve similar effects on the outcome variable of interest as interventions on the causal model.
+The key intuition of causal abstraction is to search for a mapping between neural representations and a causal graph.
+If successful, then interventions on the neural representations achieve similar effects on the outcome variable of interest as interventions on the causal graph.
 Here we provide an overview and connect it with our context (see a high-level illustration in Figure~\ref{fig:intro}).
 For full details on the theory of causal abstraction, please refer to \citet{geiger2023causal, geiger2024das, wu2024bdas}.